Fulfillment of Old Testament Types

 As mentioned, the Old Testament presents physical types and prophecies that have spiritual parallels, fulfillments, types or anti-types, and contrasts in the New Testament.
 This section gives some examples.
 However, discernment is necessary regarding conclusions reached, especially as concerns the life of Jesus, because some Old Testament passages have been taken out of context and misapplied to aspects of Jesus’ life in an effort to establish his messiahship.[20]

-The first man, Adam, who sinned and caused his descendants to forfeit the privilege of receiving divine nature and immortality is contrasted with the “second Adam”, Jesus Christ, who was sinless and brought life and immortality to light through his gospel of the renewed availability of the Divine Love.[21]
+The first man, Adam, who sinned and caused his descendants to forfeit the privilege of receiving divine nature and immortality, is contrasted with the “second Adam”, Jesus Christ, who was sinless and brought life and immortality to light through his gospel of the renewed availability of the Divine Love to result in the new heart, new birth and salvation.
+[21]

 Abraham, who believed God, is presented as an example of faith for others to follow.[22]
 The twelve sons of Israel (nee Jacob) who became the foundation of the chosen nation parallel the twelve disciples that Jesus calls to become his “family” and the foundation of the church.[23]